Does Sunscreen Expire? Sunscreen Expiration Explained

 Does Sunscreen Expire If Not Opened?

 Your bottle of sunscreen can still expire even if it hasn’t been opened.
 Sunscreen deteriorates in efficacy when it’s exposed to heat, sunlight, and moisture.
-So unless your sunscreen has been stored in a cool, dry, and dark spot for the past three years, it’s not going to work as well.

-All sunscreens are formulated to have a shelf life of three years– whether they’ve been opened or not.
+All sunscreens are formulated to have a shelf life of up to three years– whether they’ve been opened or not.
 To keep your sunscreen working for as long as possible, avoid storing it in direct sunlight and keep it stored in a cabinet away from heat instead.

 How Do You Know If Sunscreen Is Expired?